 D&S IFCA has ten European Marine Sites (EMSs) designated under the EU Birds and Habitats Directives, and six Tranche 1 and 2 Marine Conservation Zones (MCZs) designated under MaCAA.
 Many of these sites co-locate and some have shared boundaries with other IFCAs, the MMO and Welsh Government.
-D&S IFCA is the appropriate and relevant authority to manage the exploitation of fishing activities within these MPAs, or parts thereof, within the 6nm seaward limit of its District and officers undertake evidence gathering, monitoring and enforcement relevant to this duty.
-This year's work will continue to focus on the completion of the remaining assessments of fishing activities in designated MPAs.
+D&S IFCA is the appropriate and relevant authority to manage these MPAs, or parts thereof, within the 6nm seaward limit of its District and officers undertake evidence gathering, monitoring and enforcement relevant to this duty.
+This year's work will continue focus on the completion of the remaining assessments of fishing activities in designated MPAs.
 Some of these assessments relate to potentially opening access to demersal mobile gear into areas within MPAs that have been closed under precautionary measures, due to inability, at the time, to monitor the mobile fleet remotely.
 With the introduction of IVMS and increased reporting these activities can be more closely monitored.
-However, the outcome of the forthcoming appeal, against a conviction brought successfully with the use of VMS data, will determine whether regulators maintain their confidence in their ability to effective monitor vessels in this way.
-Any lack of confidence in the use of VMS evidence may result in the D&S IFCA not being able to progress the proposals to open up access to areas previously closed under precaution, which the IFCA had indicated it would consider.
+However, the outcome of the forthcoming appeal, to a conviction brought successfully with the use of VMS data, will determine whether regulators maintain their confidence in their ability to effective monitor vessels in this way.
+This uncertainty may result in the D&S IFCA not being able to progress the proposals to open up access to areas previously closed under precaution, which the IFCA had indicated it would consider.